dmazin/dmazin.github.io/_posts/2025-02-28-llm-parallelism.md

 python download_posts.py  0.22s user 0.07s system 27% cpu 1.021 total
 ```

-## Be careful about thread safety
+## If you know what you're doing, it's easy to parallelize non-embarrassing scripts too

 Often, your scripts store some data in some sort of in-memory data structure (e.g. the list of paths you've already visited) or write to a file (e.g. update a CSV).

+That is not embarrassingly parallelizable: it requires a little bit of work.
 You will need to make your script thread-safe.
-You can tell the LLM to implement it for you, of course, but importantly you need to know that you need to do it in the first place, and you need to understand concurrency well enough to make sure it's implemented right.

 Let's say that I wanted to log to a CSV for every page I visited.
 Maybe I want to keep track of the response codes or something.